AlexTelon/FlexiCharge-Backend/backend-app/src/data-access-layer/payment-methods/README.md

 1. Klarna

 ## Klarna
-- Klarna is currently the only implmented payment method available to FlexiCharge.
+- Klarna is currently the only implemented payment method available to FlexiCharge.
-- Below is a an image showing how Klarna is implemented in the backend.
+- Below is an image showing how Klarna is implemented in the backend.

 <img src="https://i.ibb.co/c3PxCMW/image.png" height="500" width="800" >

 ### authorization_token
-authorization_token can only be accessed via the Klarna Widget (Postman requests can **NOT** get authorization_token back in responses, **ONLY** the Klarna widget).
+- authorization_token can only be accessed via the Klarna Widget (Postman requests can **NOT** get authorization_token back in responses, **ONLY** the Klarna widget).

 - authorization_token is a **completely** different token from session_id and client_token, and should only live inside the client side (should not be stored on the backend).